 - An applicant must hold an LL.B. or B.A. in law from a law school outside the U.S. and an LL.M. from

 - Penn State Law; or

-- Another U.S. ABA-approved law school; or
+- Another U.S. ABA-accredited law school; or

 - A foreign university LL.M. degree program, provided that the university maintains academic standards substantially equivalent to Penn State Law for conferral of the LL.M. degree.

 - The applicant’s professional objectives and proposed course of study must align with the expertise and capacity of a Penn State Law faculty member who is willing to serve as an S.J.D.
 Candidate Faculty Advisor.
 Please review the faculty biography pages but do not contact any faculty members before or during the application process.
 Admitted students will be assigned an available supervisor; and

 - The applicant must demonstrate English language proficiency sufficient for the advanced study of law in English.

 For an applicant to be considered for admission, the Penn State Law Admissions Office must receive the following: